Print this page

 bar.

-and also very fundamental.
-This technique is the hardest to master
+to reggae and also very fundamental.
+This technique is the hardest to

-first, especially if you are just learning how to play reggae keyboard but, my friend showed me a trick that can
+both hands at first, especially if you are just learning how to play reggae keyboard but, my friend showed me a

 cycle.
 This really works!
 Try